 An experienced plumber can tell the difference between a minor issue and a major failure, potentially saving you hundreds or even thousands of dollars.
 They have the tools and knowledge to accurately identify the source of the water, whether it’s a loose fitting, a faulty valve, or something else entirely.
 This expert assessment ensures you’re paying for the right solution, not just the most expensive one.
 It also protects your home from the significant damage a persistent leak can cause over time.
 A professional can spot underlying issues you might miss, like incorrect water pressure or sediment buildup, and provide a comprehensive solution that prevents future problems.

-Common Misconceptions About Leaks
+Debunking Common Myths About Water Heater Leaks

 One of the biggest myths about a leaking water heater is that it automatically needs to be replaced.
 While a cracked tank is a definite sign that your heater’s time is up, many leaks come from less dramatic sources.
 Sometimes, the “leak” isn’t even a leak at all.
 It could just be condensation, which can happen when cold water enters the tank, especially with gas heaters in cooler basements or electric heaters in warm, humid rooms.
 A true leak will be a steady drip or puddle, while condensation is often more widespread moisture that comes and goes.
 Understanding this difference can prevent a lot of unnecessary panic.